Jeffrey R. Harris

 Jeff has also earned a reputation as a fierce litigator in wrongful death and catastrophic personal injury cases.
 In a highly publicized Narconon-related wrongful death case, he helped shut down dangerous drug treatment facilities and secured a confidential settlement on behalf of the family of a patient who died as a result of negligent drug rehab treatment.
 He also represented the family of a two-year-old who tragically drowned in an unsecured pool at an unlicensed daycare facility, securing a $9.85 million jury verdict, and secured an $8 million verdict for the victim in a sexual molestation case involving a youth minister.

-A sought-after plantiff’s attorney for cases involving injuries and deaths on film and TV sets, Jeff served as the lead trial attorney on the landmark Jones v.
+A sought-after plaintiff’s attorney for cases involving injuries and deaths on film and TV sets, Jeff served as the lead trial attorney on the landmark Jones v.
 CSX case, securing an $11.2 million verdict on behalf of the family of camera operator Sarah Jones, who was killed while working on the Midnight Rider movie.
-He is a strong advocate for set safety and routinely represents cast and crew members who have been injured or killed during production.
+In Bernecker v.
+AMC et al., Jeff secured an $8.6 million verdict for the death of accomplished stunt performer John Bernecker, who was fatally injured on the set of “The Walking Dead” in Senoia, Georgia.
+Throughout his career, Jeff has been a strong advocate for set safety and routinely represents cast and crew members who have been injured or killed during production.

 In addition, Jeff has led major courtroom victories for clients in catastrophic medical malpractice cases, including a record $18 million jury verdict in Chatham County, Georgia on behalf of a client who was paralyzed due to negligent medical treatment, a $5 million verdict against Gwinnett Hospital System as well as a $4.3 million verdict in a case involving a misdiagnosed infection.